 Doris, who had run away from an abusive home at thirteen.
 By fifteen she had given birth to a baby who died shortly after that.
 She was anger personified, often skipping classes or, if she did come, she flounced into the room with a scowl and contributed nothing.

 One woman, whose name I have long since forgotten, had to spend her first night in a padded room.
 Her hands were bound so she couldn’t scratch herself.
 A camera on the wall recorded every movement to a television posted at the nurse’s station.

 She was suicidal over the loss of her teenage son.
 Each visiting day her husband and pre teen daughter would come.
 Dad would spend time with his wife while the daughter would sit, stricken and alone, in the visitor’s area.
 My heart broke for that young girl.
 She must have felt she alone wasn’t a loveable enough child to make her parents happy.

 For years I experienced intense shame about having been in a mental health hospital.
 It was embarrassing to have become crazy.

 Now I’m coming to the “this is good because….” part of my clinical depression journey.

-The mental health hospital I was committed to had two treatment options.
+The mental health hospital I was committed to offered two treatment options.
 One option looked to me like a nut-hut crazy madhouse.
-The other choice was based on a spiritual Christian model.
-I now understand my nightmare hospital experience was the first step toward my journey to belief in a higher power.
+The other choice a spiritual Christian model.
+I now understand my nightmare hospital experience was the first step in my journey to belief in a higher power.

 There were years of therapy following my hospitalization.
 Robin, my skilled psychologist, gently guided.
-She taught me assertiveness skills and how recognize my feelings.
+She taught me assertiveness skills and how to recognize my feelings.
 She told me to close my eyes and imagine situations from several sides.
-Following each assessment I was to take stock of my physical self.
+Following each assessment, I was to take stock of my physical self.
 Were my shoulders tight?
 Was my breathing shallow?
-My body’s tension, or lack thereof would give me answers my mind couldn’t manage.
+My body’s tension or lack thereof would give me answers my mind couldn’t manage.